ajb601/TaskPlan/USERSTORIES.md

 ## User Stories
 # User Story 1
-USER STORY:  As a user I want to be able to sign up or sign into the app and have it save my information
+USER STORY:  As a general user I want to be able to sign up or sign into the app and have it save my username and password in the Firebase backend so that I can access the app
 ACCEPTANCE CRITERIA:
 - A screen that hosts inputs for email and password, with a password confirmation, as a sign up screen
 - An option to change inputs to just email and password, as a sign in screen
+-

 # User Story 2
 USER STORY:  As a user, I want to be able to set tasks and scheduling reminders by using the TaskPlan app and have it save and execute said reminders